EMBRYOPSIDA Pirani & Prado

 [Guamatelaceae [Stachyuraceae + Crossosomataceae]]: funicular aril +.

-Sprawling evergreen shrub; ellagic acid ?; nodes 3:3; petiole bundles annular; stomata ?; leaves opposite, lamina ?vernation, venation palmate, lower surface tomentose; ?inflorescence; K coloured, C spathulate; A 10, anthers sagittate; pollen membranes protruding through apertures, surface microreticulate; G 3; ovules many/carpel, biseriate; fruit a follicle, K persistent; seeds many; endosperm scanty; n = ?
+Sprawling evergreen shrub; chemistry?; nodes 3:3; petiole bundles annular; stomata ?; leaves opposite, lamina ?vernation, venation palmate, lower surface tomentose; ?inflorescence; K coloured, C spathulate; A 10, anthers sagittate; pollen membranes protruding through apertures, surface microreticulate; G 3; ovules many/carpel, biseriate; fruit a follicle, K persistent; seeds many; endosperm scanty; n/x = ?

 Previous Relationships.
 Guamatela used to be included in Rosaceae (Oh & Potter 2002; Potter 2003), and it does indeed look faintly Rubus-like.

-[Stachyuraceae + Crossosomataceae]: crystals/druses absent from flowers, anthers X-shaped; whole testa sclerotic.
+[Stachyuraceae + Crossosomataceae]: crystals/druses absent from flowers; anthers X-shaped; megaspore mother cells 2<; whole testa sclerotic.

 Previous Relationships.
 Stachyuraceae were included in Theales by Takhtajan (1997).

-Deciduous shrubs; inulin, ellagic acid +; vessel elements with simple perforation plates; nodes also 1:1; yellow acicular crystals common; leaves spiral or opposite, "small", (margins entire), stipules minute, petiolar or 0; (plant polygamo-monoecious); flowers often axillary, solitary; flowers (3-)4-5(-6)-merous, (nectary 0); A 4-many, opposite sepals or from 10 trunk bundles; tapetal cells polyploid; pollen microreticulate; G 1-5(-9), odd member adaxial, styluli short, stigma also decurrent; ovules (1-)2-many/carpel, pleurotropous, amphi- or campylotropous, outer integument ca 7 cells across, inner integument ca 4 cells across, parietal tissue 4-7(?<) cells across, (nucellar cap +); megaspore mother cells several; fruit a follicle; seed with fimbriate aril, endotegmen fibrous; n = 6.
+Deciduous shrubs; inulin, ellagic acid +; vessel elements with simple perforation plates; nodes also 1:1; yellow acicular crystals common; leaves spiral or opposite, "small", (margins entire), stipules minute, petiolar or 0; (plant polygamo-monoecious); flowers often axillary, solitary; flowers (3-)4-5(-6)-merous, (nectary 0); A 4-many, opposite sepals or from 10 trunk bundles; tapetal cells polyploid/several nucleate; pollen microreticulate; G 1-5(-9), odd member adaxial, styluli short, stigma also decurrent; ovules (1-)2-many/carpel, pleurotropous, amphi- or campylotropous, outer integument ca 7 cells across, inner integument ca 4 cells across, parietal tissue 4-7(?<) cells across, (nucellar cap 0); antipodal cells multiplicative, but ephemeral; fruit a follicle; seed with fimbriate aril; endotegmen fibrous; embryo curved; n = 6, x = 12.